-Cultural Artist and dynamo Jamie O’Reilly introduces the next phase of her arts programming, a podcast series, a subscriber option, and a thrilling multimedia project.
+Cultural Artist and dynamo Jamie O’Reilly introduces the next phase of her arts programming, an audio series, a subscriber option, and a thrilling multimedia project.

 “Throughout the nineteenth century, Americans took great delight in making music together by performing in instrumental and vocal ensembles, and by attending musical soirees, sing-alongs, and other interactive musical events.
 Families entertained themselves in the home by making music together.”

 The roots of Jamie O’Reilly’s musical heritage are explored in parlor concerts, soirees, and concert events celebrating her love of Chicago as a “A Voice for the Soul of the City.”

 In 2023 Jamie will embark on new adventures in her journey as a voice for Chicago culture, hosting regular Salon gatherings, producing an audio series based on her essays and blogs, and developing the From Parlor to Print: Voices of Old Chicago multimedia program!

 Support the work of JAMIE O’REILLY, an artist with heart and vision.
 Will you help Jamie get 2023 off to a good start?